TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 + False Detections: The system may misidentify birds, flying debris, or even reflections as drones, leading to false positives (90 % accurate up to 80 meters [16]).
 + Tracking Limitations: Without multiple cameras or advanced depth-sensing technology, estimating drone altitude and precise location can be challenging.
 + Computational Demand: Real-time image processing requires significant computing power, potentially necessitating cloud-based processing or high-performance edge devices.
++ Drone Distinguishability: The system is unable to track multiple drones simultaneously and cannot differentiate between individual drones, making it impossible to determine whether they were previously approved for operation.

 ### Drone Tracking using Triangulation
 Another approach to drone tracking involves using three or more transceivers strategically positioned around the monitored area to triangulate the drone's location based on its emitted RF signal.
 The process of triangulation begins with the transceivers measuring the Time of Arrival (ToA) or Power of Arrival (PoA) of the signal.
 ToA measures how long it takes for the RF signal to travel from the drone to each transceiver.
 The longer the signal takes to arrive, the farther the drone is from the transceiver.
 By calculating the time delay for the signal to reach each transceiver, the system can estimate the drone's position within a certain range.
 Alternatively, PoA measures the strength of the received signal, which decreases with distance.
 By analyzing how the signal strength changes as it reaches each receiver, the system can approximate the drone’s distance from each transceiver.